 - Wash your hands with soap and water

-If you find a dead wild animal of any type and want to ask about testing, please call the Canadian Cooperative Wildlife Health Centre (CCWHC) at: 1-866-673-4781.
+If you find a dead wild animal of any type and want to ask about testing, please call the Canadian Cooperative Wildlife Health Centre at 1-866-673-4781.

 The Perth District Health Unit has created several YouTube videos about West Nile Virus.